Velocidex/Training/modules/event_logs/syslogs.md

 ## Filter lines and apply Grok

-Grok expressions are well published
+* Grok expressions for common applications are well published.
+* You can figure out expressions for new log sources using online tools.

 https://grokdebugger.com/